 Here are some tips on ways to make the most of Wiltshire’s recycling collection.

 Glass bottles & jars should be rinsed.
-If the lids are metal, replace them - both materials will be recycled.
+If the lids are metal, or plastic other than black, replace them - both materials will be recycled.

 Foil food trays can be recycled along with clean used tin foil - but do not put in a plastic bag